 If you’ve outgrown the art marketplaces like Amazon, Artfinder, or Fine Art America that charge a markup or are looking for a way to have better control over art sales, it’s a good idea to set up your own online store.
-With the WordPress.com eCommerce plan, you can sell art online in a few steps.
+With the WordPress.com plugin-enabled plan, you can sell art online in a few steps.

 To recap, here’s what you need to do to start selling art on the web: